Fireclay vs. Cast Iron Sinks: And the Winner Is...

 As long as you keep your basin wiped clean every day, this is a fuss-free option.
 You won't have to spend a ton of money to keep it looking beautiful for a lifetime.

-The strength of cast iron cannot be overlooked.
+The benefit of cast iron sinks is their strength that cannot be overlooked.
 This is a workhorse material capable of holding up under the weight of a sink full of heavy dishes.
 However, fireclay wins out in this category due to its long-term usability.

 As the years go by, your once-pristine cast iron will begin to show obvious signs of use.
 While your fireclay might do the same, it's still more resistant to breaks, scratches, and nicks than most types of ceramics.
 Moreover, if you do damage your sink slightly, the material underneath is the same color, so it's less noticeable.